Dasylirion: Sotol

+Sotol hearts being ready to roast.

 Sotol is a distilled spirit produced from various species of Dasylirion.
 The most common species used to produce sotol are Dasylirion wheeleri, Dasylirion durangense, Dasylirion cedrosanum, and Dasylirion leiophyllum, and less commonly with Dasylirion texanum and Dasylirion lucidum.

 Sotol has long been the most popular distilled spirit in the Mexican states of Chihuahua, Coahuila, and Durango, but sotol was technically illegal in Mexico until 1994.
-After legalization and it was granted a denomination of origin (DO) in 2002.
+After legalization, it was granted a denomination of origin (DO) in 2002.
 According to the DO authorized by the Mexican Institute of Industrial Property, Sotol can only be produced in Chihuahua, Coahuila, and Durango.

-The indigenous peoples of the Chihuahuan desert, such as the Jumano Pueblos and the Lipan Apache have made this traditional drink for centuries.
+The indigenous peoples of the Chihuahuan desert, such as the Jumano Pueblos and the Lipan Apache, have made this traditional drink for centuries.
 Other indigenous peoples of Chihuahua, such as the Rarámuri, fermented sotol juice into a beer-like alcoholic beverage as early as 800 years ago.
 After baking, the crown of the plant is peeled, crushed and mixed with water before being fermented.

 Distillation technology was introduced in the 16th century by early Filipino immigrants who arrived via the Manila galleons to the coastal regions of western Mexico.
 Distinctive Filipino-type stills were initially used by Filipino coconut farmers in distilling tubâ into "vino de coco" (coconut sap liquor).
 This technology and the knowledge of liquor production were acquired by the indigenous peoples who worked in the coconut plantations.
 They were then used to distil native drinks, resulting in sotol and the similarly produced mezcal.